 In response to the COVID-19 pandemic, Washington State Historical Society closed the History Museum and Research Center in mid-March 2020.
-Governor Inslee has permitted museums in Phase 2 counties to re-open with limitations and under guidelines.
-Washington State History Museum will re-open on September 29, 2020.
-Find our COVID-19 reopening safety plan here.
+With permission from the Office of the Governor, museums were allowed to re-open with limitations and under specific guidelines during phase 2, and Washington State History Museum will re-open on September 29, 2020.
+Subsequently infection rates began to rise again and have sustained a level of increase that has led the Governor’s Office to close museums again as of November 17, 2020.

 The Research Center will remain temporarily closed and facility rentals at the museum will remain paused through the end of 2020.